 Grants in Northern Ireland and Scotland

-In Northern Ireland, the NIHE must assess how practicable and reasonable it is to have the adaptation works undertaken, taking into account the age and condition of the proposed dwelling.
+In Northern Ireland, the NIHE must assess how practical and reasonable it is to have the adaptation works undertaken, taking into account the age and condition of the proposed dwelling.
 The NIHE also carries out housing adaptations to meet the needs of its tenants as well as providing adaptations funding for Housing Association properties.
-Social housing providers can also provide an agreed range of minor housing adaptations without the need for HSC Trust assessment.
+Social housing providers can also provide an agreed range of minor housing adaptations without the need for a Health and Social Care Trust assessment.
 NIHE tenants can contact their local office for further information, while Housing Association tenants should contact their landlord.
 More information and advice about alterations in Northern Ireland can be found here.

 In Scotland, the system for arranging alterations on Scheme of Assistance is similar to the Disabled Facilities Grant (DFG).
 Your relative should apply to their local council, and their needs will be assessed, usually by an occupational therapist.
 The amount available depends on the local authority.
 Advice and information about alterations for disabled people in Scotland is available from Care and Repair Scotland.

-- Self-funding home alterations: If your relative doesn’t qualify for local authority help, there are other ways they could be able to raise cash to pay for home alterations.
+- Self-funding home alterations: If your relative doesn’t qualify for local authority help, there are other ways they could raise cash to pay for home alterations.

 - Property downsizing: We explain the options for moving to a smaller property, including the benefits it could bring and when it may be suitable.